stephangriesel/telerik-blogs/kendoreact-tip-of-the-day-frontend-focus.md

+# Tip of The Day
-One of my favorite things about React Hooks is the ease of which you can now use state within your functional components.
-You can find some great examples on [ReactJS.org](https://reactjs.org/docs/hooks-intro.html) as well as I have some great articles covering the basics on the [Telerik Blog](https://www.telerik.com/blogs/author/eric-bishard).

-My tip starts with understanding the concept of a basic React Hook, and moves on to show how to use someone elses hooks in your own code.
-Sharability of code is one reason React Hooks are becoming veryy popular.
-A final [StackBlitz](https://stackblitz.com) demo will demonstrate how to use that custom hook to pass either `true` or `false` to a prop in a [KendoReact]() component rendering it horizontal or vertical based on the browser width using a specified CSS media query that you don't even have to write.
-Here is a preview of it:
+One of my favorite things about React Hooks is the ease of which you can use state within functional components.
+This tip starts with understanding the concept of a Basic React Hook and moves on to show how to use custom hooks in your own code.

+Shareability of code is one reason React Hooks are becoming very popular and that concept is illustrated in a  [StackBlitz](https://stackblitz.com) demo at the end of this brief tutorial.
+Here is a preview of that demo:

 ![](https://i.imgur.com/etEIlNo.gif)

-We are only going to cover the code needed to flip the value we pass to the KendoReact Menu component.
-But the demo will contain more code and features so that you have a fully working example in React.
+Before we get into that demo and its basics, let's briefly cover the `useState()` React Hook because I want you to understand the most fundamental way to use a React Hook before diving into that demo.

+## Part One, Basic React Hooks

-First let's briefly cover `useState()` because I want you to understand the most fundamental way to use a hook.
-Let's say that we need to have a piece of state in one of our components that simply keeps track of a value, and when that value changes over time, we need our component to re-render and update a piece of text n the screen that shows the curent state of that value.
+Let's say that we need to have a piece of state in one of our components that tracks a value representing a stock price over time to be displayed on the screen.
+As well, we need our component to re-render and update that price on the screen when it's value changes.
+A contrived example of that component may look like this:

 ```
 const StockPrice = () => {